 Small towns in South Africa breed warmth and familiarity.
 They are worth visiting to experience the country’s diversity, different climates, people and very rich culture.
-From our experience visiting small towns is always a great experience so we have put together 12 small towns that are worth visiting in South Africa.
+From our experience visiting small towns is always a great experience.
+Whether you looking for the best small towns to live in South Africa or just for a visit here is our list of some of the favourite small towns in South Africa by our travel experts.

 1. Coffee Bay, Eastern Cape South Africa

-To begin with, Coffee Bay is a small town on the Wild Coast in the Eastern Cape province of South Africa.
+To begin with, Coffee Bay is one if the must visit small coastal towns in South Africa on the Wild Coast in the Eastern Cape province of South Africa.
 It got its name after a shipwrecked on the Wild Coast spilling coffee beans on the shores.
 The town is popular with travellers because of its natural beauty, warm sea and the famous Hole in the Wall.
 The remote village is quiet and a perfect getaway destination from the city noise.
 By the way, the Eastern Cape is Nelson Mandela’s home province.

 Accommodation: Where To Stay in Coffee Bay